A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Washington

-• Washington, D.C. (eligibility extends to 215% FPL)
+• Washington, D.C. (eligibility extends to 215% FPL)10

 • West Virginia

-Which states have refused to expand Medicaid?
+Which states have decided to not expand Medicaid eligibility?

 • Alabama